Kesko's management model

 Performance reporting to the Group's top management

-Performance reporting to the Group’s top management comprises monthly reports on the Group’s, divisions’, businesses’ and subsidiaries’ profits and capital employed, as well as the Group's balance sheet information.
-Each business is primarily responsible for the financial reporting and the accuracy of figures.
+Performance reporting to the Group’s top management comprises monthly reports on the Group’s, divisions’, businesses’ and subsidiaries’ sales, profits and capital employed, as well as the Group's financial items, cash flows and balance sheet position.
+The businesses are primarily responsible for financial reporting and the accuracy of figures.
 The controlling function of each division analyses the whole division’s figures for which the division's financial management is responsible.
 The Group is responsible for the whole Group’s figures.
 The key items in the income statement, capital employed and balance sheet are analysed monthly at the business, division and Group level, based on a documented division of duties and predefined reports.
 This makes real-time information on the financial situation constantly available and enables real-time responses to possible flaws.
 Performance reporting to management also includes Group level monitoring of sales on a weekly, monthly and quarterly basis.

 Public performance reporting comprises interim reports, a half year financial report, the financial statements release, the annual financial statements and monthly sales reports.
 The same principles and control methods are applied to public performance reporting as to monthly performance reporting.
 The Audit Committee reviews the interim report, the half year financial report and the financial statements and gives a recommendation on their reviewing to the Board of Directors.
 The Board approves the interim report, the half year financial report and the financial statements before they are published.